MIT-LAE/TASOPT.jl/docs/src/aero/drag.md

 ## [Trefftz plane drag calculation](@id trefftz)

-Trefftz plane analysis computes the induced drag from lifting surfaces.
+Trefftz plane analysis computes the induced drag from multiple lifting surfaces (wing + horizontal tail).
 The lift distributions are propagated downstream, accounting for streamline contraction from fuselage thickness variation as shown in the Figure below.

 ![](../assets/trefftz.png)
 Two shaded streamtubes are shown.
 Wake center radius $y'_o$ is nonzero due to the fuselage viscous wake displacement area.